AMEND09/CodePlotter/README.md

 2. **Visualize and transform**:
    - Select a file from the list to modify its properties.
-   - Adjust scale, offsets, and pen offsets as needed.
+   - Adjust scale, offsets, rotation, and pen offsets as needed.
    - Drag files directly on the canvas for positioning.

 3. **Add paper overlay**:
    - Select paper type and position for planning.
    - Offset the paper as needed to match your printer setup.

+4. **Use bed image alignment (optional)**:
+   - Load an image of your printer bed.
+   - Select the four corners of your bed in the image.
+   - See your design aligned to the physical bed features.

-4. **Save merged results**:
+5. **Save merged results**:
    - Click "Save Visible Merged" to export a combined G-code file with all transformations applied.

 ---